Gigi Hadid Stuns In Elaborate Wedding Dress ‘Carried By ‘Butterflies’ At Moschino’s Milan Fashion Week Show

 @MOSCHINO BRIDE. ???? (with a lil help from my friends ;)) ????
 WOW @ITSJEREMYSCOTT WHAT A MOMENT.
 To my amazing friend J, I feel so grateful and honored any time I get to be a part of your creative vision.
 Every season one of my greatest highlights is getting to learn about your newest story, inspiration, & process.
 I love your fearlessness, YOUR MIND.
 When I think you could never be more fun & creative, you do it again.
 Thank you so much for letting me close this amazing show tonight !!!!!
 I love you & @carlynecerfdedudzeele @samuel_ellis @pg_dmcasting @paulhanlonhair @tompecheux & my whole MOSCHINO family so much!
 BRAVO. x

 Many are noting the smart idea of using puppetry to create the butterfly illusion.
 Some commenters pointed out a similar (yet devastating) butterfly moment in pop culture history.
-Asia O’Hara (of “RuPaul’s Drag Race”) made headlines earlier this summer when she used (and accidentally maimed) live butterflies on national television (Entertainment Weekly has an article on that in case you missed one of the cringiest moments in TV history).
+Asia O’Hara (of “RuPaul’s Drag Race”) made headlines earlier this summer when she used (and accidentally maimed) live butterflies on national television — Entertainment Weekly has an article, in case you missed one of the most cringeworthy moments in TV history.
 While O’Hara received backlash from animal rights groups, it seems that Jeremy Scott and Gigi Hadid will only be receiving praise for the extreme illusion.

-For decades the fashion industry has exploited live animals for the sake of an aesthetic or look.
-However, with Jeremy Scott’s puppet butterflies it seems that changes are being made.
+For decades, the fashion industry has exploited live animals for the sake of an aesthetic or look.
+However, with Jeremy Scott’s puppet butterflies, it seems that changes are being made, at least by some.

-Gigi may have just closed the Moschino show but with Milan Fashion Week she’s nowhere near finished working for the rest of the week.
-Fans will be holding their breath to see what looks the model wears next.
+Gigi may have just closed the Moschino show, but with Milan Fashion Week still ongoing, she’s nowhere near finished working.
+Fans will be holding their breath to see what looks the model sports next.